-Table 7.77: Retail Refurbishments, Upgrades and New Developments - Level 2 Costs
+Table 7.80: Retail Refurbishments, Upgrades and New Developments - Level 2 Costs

-- 7.158 While the Level 3 estimate contains a lengthy list of items that are part of it, there is insufficient detail within the CIP document to be able to understand what most of these items actually relate to.
-We asked Dublin Airport to provide more detailed explanation of the items within the estimate and while some further information was provided, it was not sufficient to allow a detailed analysis to be undertaken.
-Dublin Airport has not provided a build-up to the formation rate that is included in the Level 3 estimate but has said that it is based on benchmark rates.
+- 7.144 While the Level 3 estimate contains a lengthy list of items that are part of the estimate, there is insufficient detail within the CIP document to be able to understand what most of these items actually relate to.
+We asked to Dublin Airport to provide more detailed explanation of the items within the estimate and while some further information was provided, it was not sufficient to allow a detailed analysis to be undertaken.
+Dublin Airport has not provided a build-up to the Exercise rate that is included in the Level 3 estimate but has said that it is based on benchmark rates.
 Due to the lack of build-up we are not able to comment on the validity of the rate.
-Dublin Airport has stated that the 50% vendor funding items are for the construction and fit out of new high end shops where the vendor will contribute 50% of the funding.
-We would expect that the retailer would pay for the cost of the fit out and that the airport would pay for the cost of providing the shell and core works required to facilitate the fit out works. - 7.159 There are items in the Level 3 estimate that have been quantified but no drawing information has been provided so we have been unable to validate any of the quantities. - 7.160 No specific allowance has been included for design and management costs although the Level 3 estimates does include various sums for consultants.
+Dublin Airport has stated that the 50% vendor funding items are for the funding.
+We would expect that the retailer would pay for the cost of the fit out and that the airport would pay for the cost of providing the shell and core works required to facilitate the fit out works. - 7.145 There are items in the Level 3 estimate that have been quantified but no drawing information has been provided so we have been unable to validate any of the quantities. - 7.146 No specific allowance has been included for design and management costs although the Level 3 estimates does include various sums for consultants.
 The estimate also excludes provision for contingency and escalation.
-As Dublin Airport has not provided a build-up to the rates included in the Level 3 estimate we cannot validate whether or not there is provision included in the costs for this. - 7.161 We will continue to work with Dublin Airport to gain sufficient quantity and rate information to allow us to conclude our analysis prior to the Final Report.
+As Dublin Airport has not provided a build-up to the rates included in the Level 3 estimate we cannot validate whether or not there is provision included in the costs for this. - 7.147 We will continue to work with Dublin Airport to gain sufficient quantity and rate information to allow us to conclude our analysis prior to the final report.